DistributedCollective/zero/PUBLISH_SDK.md

 - bump packages versions to publish in `package.json`
 - follow the instructions below

+## Prepare SDK for publishing
+- merge from the `develop` branch
+- run `yarn prepare` form the root - it will compile contracts and update typechain typings in `lib-base` and `lib-ethers`

 ## **Solidity contracts (libraries)**
 To publish sdk-contracts package, from the package root run